FIELD JOURNAL.

 Your Ransomware Plan Is Fiction: 5 Recovery Metrics Nutanix, Cohesity, Rubrik & Pure Can’t Hide

-Every ransomware vendor demo shows a single VM booting in 60 seconds.
-Every real ransomware recovery looks like this: The backups are intact.
-The ransomware is neutralized.
-The executives are on the bridge.
-And nothing is coming back online.
-Recovery is not a software problem—it’s a physics problem.
-It is a war against bandwidth, IOPS,…
+Ransomware recovery metrics are the only thing standing between your recovery plan and a PowerPoint.
+Every vendor demo shows a single VM booting in 60 seconds.
+Every real ransomware recovery looks like this: the backups are intact, the ransomware is neutralized, the executives are on the bridge — and nothing is coming back online. >_…

 The Unholy Trinity: Cisco, Pure, and Nutanix Just Broke the HCI Tax (But Read the Fine Print)